We’re Connectors

 Our Statewide Initiatives are:

-CALIFORNIA EDUCATION POLICY FELLOWSHIP PROGRAM (EPFP):
+CALIFORNIA EDUCATION POLICY FELLOWSHIP PROGRAM (CA EPFP):

 We believe that connecting people across education roles and systems is critical to advancing equitable and racially just opportunities and outcomes for students.
 Each year, California EPFP brings together a diverse cohort of leaders from K-12 and higher education, state government, research organizations, and the non-profit sector to deepen their knowledge across policy, practice, and research; broaden their professional relationships; and strengthen their leadership skills and opportunities.
 We support them in focusing on students’ needs within and across education systems, with an emphasis on students of color and others experiencing marginalization.